-To meet ever-increasing demand for basic library services, library supporters in Josephine County have determined that a stable and consistent source of revenue is required, and are therefore proposing a measure to form a library special district for the May 16, 2017 ballot.
+To meet ever-increasing demand for basic library services, library supporters in Josephine County are asking voters to Vote Yes on Measure 17-79 to form a library special district on the May 16, 2017 ballot.

 With the defeat of countywide library district measures in 2006 and 2014, library supporters–including the Josephine Community Libraries Board of Directors and the Keep Our Libraries Open political action committee–concluded that the 2017 version of the measure should have the district boundaries include the service areas around the libraries.
 This means that the proposed library district will be made up of just those voting precincts that surround one of the four public library branches in Grants Pass, Cave Junction, Williams, and Wolf Creek.

 This library district would be formed with a permanent, dedicated tax rate of 39 cents per $1,000 of assessed property value for those living within the library district boundaries.

-Funds raised by the tax could only be used for the library district, and could not be diverted to other county departments.
+Funds raised by the tax could only be used for the library district, and could not be diverted to fund Josephine County government departments.

 For more details, including more about the proposed district boundary, click to see Frequently asked questions.
 Read the Josephine Community Library District Economic Feasibility Statement (pdf, 591kb).
 Click to get involved, either by volunteering or donating to the campaign.